jreveillaud/Wolbachia-subpopulations/README.md

 To run it:
 [run_metagenomics_ref_mode.sh](files/script/run_metagenomics_ref_mode.sh)

-The final anvi'o merged profile.db from references-mode are available at XXX.
+The final anvi'o merged profile.db from references-mode are available at 10.5281/zenodo.7183324.

 ## Variability and (Meta)pangenomics